-Overnight Mexican Breakfast Casserole is a savory alternative to the traditional breakfast casserole.
+Overnight Mexican Breakfast Casserole is a tasty alternative to the traditional overnight breakfast casserole.
 This easy, make ahead breakfast is packed with flavor and is sure to please!

-This recipe is also really flexible, so feel free to make substitutions like chorizo or sausage for the bacon, extra beans for the bacon, or anything else you’d like.
-For reference, I used pinto beans in the casserole in the top picture and black beans in the second picture.
+This breakfast casserole recipe is also really flexible, so feel free to make substitutions like chorizo for the bacon, extra beans for the bacon, or anything else you’d like.

 Overnight Mexican Breakfast Casserole

 - 14 oz. can black beans or pinto beans drained and rinsed

 - 2-10 oz. cans Rotel drained (I use one mild green chile and one cilantro and lime)

 - 2 c. shredded Colby Jack cheese blend

 - 2 slices thick cut bacon cooked and crumbled